 Did you know the University of Michigan is the #1 Public Research University in the U.S. and has opportunities for incoming first-year, sophomores and transfer students to engage in research, scholarly, and creative inquiry with faculty, post-doc researchers and community partners?

-Watch our informational slideshow, connect with the UROP team via Zoom, follow us on social media or click on the FAQ section below to learn more about the limitless impact UROP has on our current students, research mentors, and over 50,000 alumni across the world!
+Click on the FAQ section below to learn more about the limitless impact UROP has on our current students, research mentors, and over 50,000 alumni across the world!

 What is the Undergraduate Research Opportunity Program (UROP)?